“Not everything that is faced can be changed, but nothing can be changed until it is faced.”

 I believe that each person has the capacity and desire for collective and personal growth, healing and change.
 I aim to support you in exploring the answers within yourself.
 My position is to guide you in uncovering awarenesses and illuminating your strengths so that you can learn to empower yourself.

-I use a justice-oriented, anti-oppressive, abolitionist, decolonial, intersectional, anti-imperialist, transformative + restorative justice, harm reductionist, depathologizing and non-carceral approach.
+I use a justice-oriented, anti-oppressive, abolitionist, decolonial, intersectional, anti-capitalist, anti-imperialist, transformative + restorative justice, harm reductionist, depathologizing, non-carceral and trauma-attuned approach.
 I look beyond the individual and familial context, and I also encourage you to look at how community, society, systemic oppressions, and ancestry influence your lived experiences, how you understand the world and how these systems affect our emotional, psychological, cognitive, spiritual, and physical health.

 Read more about my areas of practice here.